fuksito/RubyBB/README.md

 ## License

-Copyright (c) 2012, Julien Grillot
+Copyright (c) 2012, Julien Grillot.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without